tkr22777/teaching-kg-574/04_devices.md

 - Connects devices on the same network and sends traffic only where it needs to go.
 - Learns which device is on which port by watching traffic.
 - Stops collisions and shares bandwidth more fairly than a hub.
-- Works at the Ethernet level and doesn’t change IP addresses.
+- Works at the Ethernet level and doesn't change IP addresses.
 - Can separate groups with VLANs on one physical switch.
 - In homes, the Ethernet ports on a Wi‑Fi router are a built‑in switch.

+**Unmanaged vs Managed Switches:**
+- **Unmanaged**: Plug-and-play, no configuration needed.
+Good for homes and simple setups.
+- **Managed**: Can be configured via web interface or command line.
+Offers VLANs, QoS, port mirroring, and monitoring.
+Essential for business networks.

 ```mermaid
 graph LR